Skip to main content

 Become an observer of your mind.
 Notice what you are thinking and recognise that your words and thoughts have creative power and are frequencies of energy that your body and the universe is listening and responding to.

 Set your intention and energy on what you want, focus on the good stuff, on the positives.
 Create a vision board of the things you want to attract into your life.
 Listen to the teachings of Abraham from Esther and Jerry Hicks and get inspired.
-Or learn more with books like, ‘The Secret,’ ‘The Biology of Belief,’(a fantastic book if you’d like to bridge the gap between science and spirit) or the old classic, ‘The Game of Life and How to Play It.’
+Or learn more with books like, ‘The Secret,’ ‘The Biology of Belief,’ or the classic book, ‘The Game of Life and How to Play It.’

 It doesn’t matter whether it is gardening, dancing, walking, singing, sketching, knitting, quiz nights, volunteering, or stretching out on your yoga mat the route to happiness can be found in doing what makes you smile and doing it regularly.
 Take accountability for your happiness and start creating small moments every day that make you feel good.
+The key to happiness isn’t anyone’s responsibility but yours.
+Is it time to get proactive and schedule happy time into your calendar!

 6. Count your blessings